 If you also wish to recover a deleted draft email in Gmail, then you can have a similar thing in mind.
 While Gmail has a dedicated “Drafts” folder to save our emails, they can also be discarded by users.
 Once a draft email is discarded, recovering it can be a tedious job.
 Therefore, to help you learn how to recover a draft email in Gmail, I have come up with some tips in this smart guide.

-At first, I’m going to discuss the easiest method to recover a deleted draft email in Gmail.
+First, I’m going to discuss the easiest method to recover a deleted draft email in Gmail.
 You might have noticed that when we discard a draft email, Gmail prompts us an action to undo it for a few seconds.

 Therefore, if you have accidentally deleted a draft email from your account, look out for the “Undo Discard” prompt by Gmail.
 You can just click on the “Undo” button to reverse your actions and your deleted draft email will be retained by Gmail.

-Even if you were not able to undo the action, don’t worry – there are still ways to recover a delete draft email in Gmail.
+Even if you were not able to undo the action, don’t worry – there are still ways to recover a deleted draft email in Gmail.
 If you have another device (like a smartphone) where your Gmail account is synced, then you can try to retrieve your emails.
 To learn how to recover a draft email in Gmail via your phone, follow these suggestions.

 Step 1: Disable the Internet Connection of your Phone